fb pixel

 If your child is like most children, they feel like adults control everything they do.
 So why not make oral hygiene something they feel they control?

-Let them brush and floss as soon as they are able, making sure to watch to ensure that they are hitting all the spots and brushing for long enough.
+Let them brush and floss as soon as they are able, and watch to ensure they are hitting all the spots and brushing for long enough.
 Only help if they need it.

 Similarly, give your child control of their toothbrush.

-Your child can choose a colourful toothbrush, a specially sized one, or even one that refers to a superhero or cartoon-character they love.
+Your child can choose a colourful toothbrush, a specially sized one, or even one that refers to a superhero or a cartoon character they love.

 Giving them the ability to select their tools is one way to make the oral hygiene process something they take early responsibility for!